lucasbaizer2/hasmer/autogenerators/README.md

-# Hasmer Bytecode Format Generator
+# Hasmer Autogenerators

 This subproject contains Node.js scripts that interact with the Hermes source repository, providing tooling for each version of Hermes bytecode.

-There are two scripts:
+These are the scripts:

 * `generate-bytecode-definitions`: This script finds every version of Hermes bytecode and creates a definitions file for it, which is used internally by hasmer.
 A definitions file describes the all instructions and their operands for a Hermes bytecode version.
 * `compile-hermes-cli`: This script compiles the Hermes CLI executables for every Hermes bytecode version (which are found by `generate-bytecode-definitions`).
 The Hermes CLI provides tools for compiling JavaScript into Hermes bytecode, as well as executing Hermes bytecode files.